studiopress/atomic-blocks/README.md

 ## Changelog

+**1.3.1**
+* Fix bug in Post Grid block that prevented it from displaying in the editor.
+* Fix window.userSettings is undefined error.
+* Fix bug in dismissable notice.

 **1.3.0**
 * Fix padding increments on Container block.
 * Improve color display on Call To Action block text.